Is atheism or theism more natural for human beings?

 Religious claims still wither under rational scrutiny and deserve no special place in public life.
 But it is a call for those who aspire to a secular society to approach it rationally – which means making more effort to understand what they are dealing with.
 Religion is deeply etched in human nature and cannot be dismissed as a product of ignorance, indoctrination or stupidity.
 Until secularists recognise that.
 They are fighting a losing battle.

-Just which claims and what scrutiny the writer has in mind is never really disclosed, but once we read further through this issue it becomes clear why this “call” is one that can’t be ignored.
+Just which claims and what scrutiny the writer has in mind is never disclosed, but once we read a little farther through this issue it becomes clear why this “call” is one that can’t be ignored.view more for more information related to science.

 Now what, if anything, does all of this show?
 That theism is true?
 No. If nothing else, it simply falsifies the rhetoric that people are naturally atheists by default until they get indoctrination by religion.
+That is not true.
+We know this now.
 We can now close the door on that claim and relegate it to the long list of claims that have been shown to be untrue.
 That’s something at least.

 But these findings are interesting for another reason.
 Christians have always held that people are natural believers in God per se.
 I say “God per se” because the Christian view has been that knowledge of God is natural, even if the knowledge of just what God is like (i.e. the question of “which God is the true god”) is not natural and needs to be taught.
 But that there is a God, so Christianity teaches, is something that does not need to be taught.
 Writing to the church in Rome, the Apostle Paul claimed that God’s “invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.”